POSTPONED DUE TO ILLNESS! Cecilia Vicuna to Give Reading at Ithaca College

 Vicuña was exiled from Chile in the early 1970s for her support of the elected president, Salvador Allende, who was murdered in a coup.
 While exiled in London, she cofounded Artists for Democracy to oppose dictatorships in the developing world.
 Since 1980, she has split her time between New York and Chile.

-Originally published in Media Relations: POSTPONED DUE TO ILLNESS!
+Originally published in IC News: POSTPONED DUE TO ILLNESS!
 Cecilia Vicuna to Give Reading at Ithaca College.